Do you hear those voices too?

 He reminds me that I am no longer that little girl caught in lies.
 He reminds me that the Word I speak in His Name is not my responsibility to perform and complete, but His alone.
 He reminds me that when people turn against me and see me as the enemy, I can rest in His love and acceptance and release them into His love and care, rather than clinging to them and embracing the accusations the enemy flings at me.

 He helps me see how my own, my Mum’s story and my little adopted brother’s are in fact so similar.
-How all each one of us truly needed all along was arms wrapped around us.
-And He reminds me of all the ways He saw and held out His arms to my Mum, my little brother and I in our weakness and need through the many years of our blindness and rebellion.
+How all each one of us truly needed was Him.
+And He reminds me of all the ways He saw and extended compassion and mercy to my Mum, my little brother and I in our weakness and need, through the many years of our blindness and rebellion.
 How when no one else saw our need, HE always did.
 How He cupped our every tear and how nothing was ever wasted.
 How even now, with my Mum in heaven, He is still turning our ashes into beauty.

 He reminds me that I am not without Him – my everpresent help in trouble – who has promised to never leave or forsake me, nor those my heart breaks for.
 And WITH Christ, my advocate and my atoning sacrifice, I begin to realize I am more than enough.

-Not only do I stand justified by the blood Christ shed on the Cross, I am also being transformed from glory to glory, moment by moment, to look more and more like Jesus.
-And I can let go of the accusations to embrace the Truth: my Jesus holding me, my little brother, my Mum and all His children in the palm of His hand.
-I can surrender all and walk into the love of God that sets me free to love Him with my whole heart.
+Not only do we stand justified by the blood Christ shed on the Cross, we are also being transformed from glory to glory, moment by moment, to look more and more like Jesus.
+So, each of us can lay the accusations at His feet to arise in His mercy for us.
+We can surrender all and walk into the love of God that sets us free to love Him and each other from His whole heart.

 Yes!
 Christ is in fact only making things more and more beautiful, through the blood He shed for us and His testimony at work in and through each one of us.
 Even, when we can’t see it, He is working still.